 Teresa completed her masters thesis in our lab as a scholar of the German National Academic Foundation.
 As a PhD student at RWTH Aachen University, she continues to collaborate on projects related to neuromodulation and decision making across the life span.

-Mikella will be a lab manager and project coordinator starting summer 2017.
-She will receive her BA in Psychology from Duke University in 2017.
+Mikella is a lab manager and project coordinator.
+She received her BA in Psychology from Duke University in 2017.
 She is interested in how memory changes with age and the development of clinical interventions.

-Galen will be a lab manager and project coordinator starting in summer 2017.
+Galen is lab manager and project coordinator.
 He was in the lab as an undergraduate at Yale (BA in Psychology 2017).
 He is interested in the neurobiology of the regulation of craving as it relates to psychiatric disorders.

 Zachary (Duke '18) is studying Neuroscience.
 He is interested in how laboratory research on decision making can be applied to broad scale social problems.